 Color the mixture the desired shade by means of red and blue coloring, both of which may be had in certified food colors.
 Red cherries may be used on top with, but the lavender marshmallow will carry out the color scheme to better advantage.

-The author writes as follows concerning his formula:
+The author writes as follows concerning his old fashioned banana split recipe:

 The name came to me by reason of the fact that one of our patrons, a very popular Southern girl, blossomed out in a very becoming attire of lavender.
 Her frequent appearance at the fountain in this garb helped to draw attention to the sign I had in mind.

-The headline to the wording was 'Coming,' and in smaller letters, 'to be a great favorite.
+The headline to the wording was "Coming," and in smaller letters, "to be a great favorite.
 She's brand-new, sweet, and attractive.
-You'll miss a great treat if you do not meet her.'"
-Price, 20 cents.
-(B. C. Archibald)
+You'll miss a great treat if you do not meet her."
+Price, 20 cents. —B. C. Archibald

-On either side of the chocolate ice cream place a Nabisco wafer for the forward wings of the air ship, and in the strawberry ice cream stick an upright Nabisco wafer to represent the tail piece of the machine.
+On either side of the chocolate ice cream place a Nabisco® wafer for the forward wings of the air ship, and in the strawberry ice cream stick an upright Nabisco® wafer to represent the tail piece of the machine.

 Between the scoopfuls of ice cream sprinkle crushed cherries and pineapple, and top with chopped pecans and whipped cream.
-"Has sold very well to students of the University at 20 cents," writes the author of the formula.
-(M. C. Thurber)
+"Has sold very well to students of the University at 20 cents," writes the author of the old fashioned banana split recipe. —M. C. Thurber

 Lay the shell in the middle of the plate, and then with a No. 10-to-the-quart disher put in a mound of one-half strawberry and one-half vanilla ice cream, placing the cream partly on the shell and partly on one of the lettuce leaves.

 Take half a banana, slice down the center, and use the two pieces thus formed to make the "claws," laying them in the corners of the shell on the side of the ice cream.

-Then take two Nabisco wafers and lay them crossed on a lettuce to constitute a side "lunch" for the salad.
+Then take two Nabisco® wafers and lay them crossed on a lettuce to constitute a side "lunch" for the salad.
 Sells for 20 cents.

-The author says the Lobster Delight takes about two minutes to prepare if the cones are ready made into shells and the lettuce is ready for use.
-(Morris Bialac)
+The author says the Lobster Delight takes about two minutes to prepare if the cones are ready made into shells and the lettuce is ready for use. —Morris Bialac

 Then cut one of the halves into strips of about two and a half or three inches in diameter across the middle.
 Cut a slice off the bottom of the pieces so that they will lie flat.

 Place two of the pieces side by side on a fancy china plate, putting on each piece a small ball of peach ice cream.
 Over these pour a ladleful of fresh crushed pears, and between them put two red maraschino cherries.

-Then pour on a ladleful of fresh pineapple fruit, adding a spoonful of walnut meats and whipped cream; place Nabisco wafers, one on either side of the ice cream, and top off with a red cherry.
-Can be served for 10 or 15 cents.
-(Gus V. Schall)
+Then pour on a ladleful of fresh pineapple fruit, adding a spoonful of walnut meats and whipped cream; place Nabisco® wafers, one on either side of the ice cream, and top off with a red cherry.
+Can be served for 10 or 15 cents. —Gus V. Schall

 Small, ripe cantaloupe (or musk melon), cut lengthwise.
 Scoop out seeds and fill cavity with ice cream (vanilla generally used); sprinkle with powdered sugar to taste.
 Price, 15 cents.

 On a six-inch plate place one scoopful of vanilla ice cream.
 Over this invert half a small ripe cantaloupe, which has been peeled, taking care to hide all of the ice cream.

 In a round dish of about 4 inches in diameter, place half of one cantaloupe (small muskmelon) and in the center of the melon place a ball of ice cream.

 To each two quarts of pulp and juice add one pint of orange juice, one pint of grape juice, and one-half pint of lemon juice.
 Sweeten this with three pounds of sugar.
 Let stand until a thick syrup has formed.

 Color with a little green and amber coloring.
 Freeze, and when the mixture has begun to stiffen fold in the stiffly beaten whites of two eggs and one pint of whipped sweetened cream.
 Pack in freezer and let stand four hours.
 Price 15 cents.

 In catering for the public taste for novelties in the sundae line, ice cream parlors gradually elaborated the original sundae idea of ice cream plus a flavor syrup into a more complicated and fancier dessert.

-first of these fancy fountain desserts to win popularity — and retain its popularity — was the banana split.
+The first of these fancy fountain desserts to win popularity — and retain its popularity — was the banana split.

-Strickler placed three scoops of vanilla ice cream on a split banana and garnished it with chocolate syrup, marshmallow, chopped nuts, whipped cream, and a red maraschino cherry.
+Strickler placed three scoops of vanilla ice cream on a split banana and garnished it with chocolate syrup, marshmallow topping, chopped nuts, whipped cream, and a red maraschino cherry.
 It cost only ten cents and was an instant hit with customers.

 One scoop each of chocolate, strawberry, and vanilla ice cream on a split banana with a garnish of three different syrups, chopped nuts, whipped cream, and the essential red maraschino cherry with its stem.

+The use of other fruits aside from bananas in splits, notably cantaloupes, was introduced in the later 1900s.
 Today, the banana split still reigns as the King of the Sundaes!